PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 19:23:20
+Last updated: 2024-04-05 19:23:53
-Random Quote: I will put you under the jail. - Hank Schrader
+Random Quote: He climbed onto his throne over the corpses of children, though I will grant you he was no Joffrey.  -  Arianne Martell